Your holiday in Cornwall with a kids club

 Trotting Tots Club - FREE!

-On Monday mornings from May to October (excluding school holidays) we run our Trotting Tots Club.
+On Monday mornings from mid April to mid-July (excluding school holidays) we run our Trotting Tots Club.
 This is around an hour where pre-schoolers (5yrs and under) can get to know our ponies, brush them, stroke them or just feel their different textures of fur, skin and mane, followed by pony rides for everyone.
 This club is free but please sign up at the office (or call us) by the day before.
 Little ones, please bring along a grown-up to help supervise you and to hold you when you're riding.